 2. Serological tests

 Serological testing for celiac disease involves the identification of immunoglobulin A tissue transglutaminase (IgA tTG) antibodies and specific endomysial antibodies (EMA).
-Total IgA should be determined in order to rule out IgA deficiency and reduce the risk of a false negative result.
+Total IgA should be measured in order to rule out IgA deficiency and reduce the risk of a false negative result.
 In patients with known IgA deficiency, immunoglobulin G (IgG) EMA, IgG deaminated gliadin peptide (DGP) or IgG tTG may be used in order to support the diagnosis [1,2].
 It is essential that patients consume a gluten containing diet prior to and during diagnostic investigation to avoid a potential false negative result.

 Human leukocyte antigen (HLA) DQ2/DQ8 testing may be considered as part of the diagnostic work-up.
 The diagnostic value of HLA genotyping revolves around it’s high negative predictive value – a negative result indicating that a patient is highly unlikely to have celiac disease (less than 1% of patients with celiac disease do not carry these alleles ).
 However, the positive predictive value of value of HLA genotyping is very low, since up to 40% of the general population also carry genes encoding HLA DQ2/DQ8 .
-HLA testing may therefore be useful for patients where the diagnosis is equivocal, or for those who have already embarked on a gluten free diet and choose not to undergo a gluten challenge.
+Therefore, HLA testing may be useful for patients where the diagnosis is ambiguous, or for those who have already embarked on a gluten free diet and choose not to undergo a gluten challenge.

 3. Histological tests